freemn-del/freemn-del.github.io/index.md

    - Adjusts the speed of the scan to balance between speed and stealth.
 Ranges from 0 (Paranoid) to 5 (Insane).
 Example: `-T4` for faster scanning.

 **`-A`**: **Aggressive Scan**
    - Enables OS detection, version detection, script scanning, and traceroute.
-Example: `nmap -A 192.168.1.1`.

  **`-v`**: **Verbose Mode**
 - Increases the amount of output detail.
 Example: `-v` for basic verbosity, `-vv` for more detailed information.